nayyara-airlangga/os222/links.md

 3. [Shared Libraries]<br>
 Shared libraries allows pre-compiled code to be used and shared by different programs that need it.
 This article explains pretty well about shared libraries from a more hands-on perspective.

+# Week 05

+1. [virtual memory]<br>
+This article provides a great high-level view on virtual memory.
+It explains about what it is, how it works, the types out there, how to manage it, etc. It's a great starter and reference point for beginners and those who already know virtual memory.

+2. [Memory Allocation]<br>
+This article explains memory allocation in a simple and concise way.
+It focuses on the types of memory allocation and its pros and cons.
+It even has a key takeaways section that summarizes all key points of the article.

+3. [Page Frame Allocation - OS Dev Wiki]<br>
+The OS Dev Wiki has made multiple appearances in my links and I can't really blame them.
+This section of the wiki provides explanations on physical and and virtual memory allocations and the various approach and data structures involved.
+In my opinion, this highly compliments the textbook presentation on Page Frames.